-- Poker is based on a standard 52-card deck, which the Dealer shuffles and then distributes two cards to each player.
-Note that the Dealer is marked by a round disc called ‘Dealer Button’ that rotates clockwise from the first Dealer to one player at a time in clockwise direction.
+Poker is based on a standard 52-card deck.
+The Dealer shuffles it and uses it to distribute two cards to each player in a clockwise manner.
+Please note that the Dealer is marked by a round disc called ‘Dealer Button’ that rotates clockwise from the first Dealer, one player at a time in a clockwise direction.
 As a player gets the disc, he or she becomes the dealer for that one round.

-- As the first round of betting is concluded, the Dealer castoffs (or “burns”) the topmost placed card of the remaining pack of cards that he has.
-He then flips top three cards, face up, on the table.
+As the first round concluded, the Dealer castoffs (or “burns”) the topmost placed card of the remaining pack of cards.
+He/she then flips the top three cards, face up, on the table.
 These cards are called the ‘Flop.’
-The player next to the Dealer starts betting as Small Blind, and the above process is repeated.
+This is followed by another round, starting with the player on the left of the dealer.

-- The process is repeated again as the Dealer discards (or “burns”) the top-placed card in his/her deck.
+The process is repeated as the Dealer discards (or “burns”) the top-placed card in his/her deck.
 He then places one more Community Card facing up on the table.
-As can be recounted from above, it is the fourth Community Card and is popularly known as the ‘Turn' or ‘Fourth Street'.
+As can be recounted from above, it is the fourth Community Card and is popularly known as the ‘Turn or ‘Fourth Street.

-- Ditto like the above two rounds, the Dealer again makes merry by casting-off the topmost placed card of the remaining pack of cards that he has.
-He then puts the last card facing up on the table for the players to see and use.
+The Dealer again makes merry by casting-off the topmost placed card of the remaining deck of cards.
+He/she then puts the last card facing up on the table for the players to see and use.
 This card is called the ‘River’ or ‘Fifth Street.’

-- The end of this exercise is to let players make a combination of their cards and Community Cards to make a winning combination or Hand.
-Each of the player thus has seven cards to play with and to make the most of it.
-As usual, the last round of betting starts with the player to the left of the Dealer.
-Once the final round of betting has concluded, all players reveal their cards (a process called Showdown), and a winner based on who has the best combination of cards is chosen.
+The end of this exercise is to let players make a combination of their cards and Community Cards to make a winning combination or Hand.
+Each of the players thus has seven cards to play with and to make a winning five-card combination from it.
+As usual, the last round starts with the player to the immediate left of the Dealer.
+Once the final round has concluded, all players reveal their cards (a process called Showdown), and a winner based on who has the best combination of cards is chosen.